swang/plural/README.md

 # plural
-Plural is a (mostly) rule-based plural library for node.js
+Plural is a rule-based plural library for node.js

 # install